horst3180/arc-theme/README.md

 * `libgtk-3-dev` for Debian based distros or `gtk3-devel` for RPM based distros
 * `git` if you want to clone the source directory

-If your distributions doesn't ship separate development packages you just need GTK 3 instead of the `-dev` packages.
+If your distribution doesn't ship separate development packages you just need GTK 3 instead of the `-dev` packages.

 Install the theme with the following commands